FAQ for Virtual Preconference and Virtual Midwinter Symposium Planners

 A virtual preconference (VP) or virtual Midwinter symposium (VMS) is a webinar series that takes place before the ALA Annual Conference (or the ALA Midwinter Meeting).
-The format is somewhat flexible, but the general practice is to schedule between three and five webinar sessions sometime during the three-week period preceding the conference.
+The format is somewhat flexible, but the general practice is to schedule two or more webinar sessions sometime during the three-week period preceding the conference.

 For example, a three-part virtual preconference may occur over three consecutive days in the same week, at least one week before conference.
 Presenters, hosts, technical support volunteers or staff, and attendees may participate from almost any location with an Internet connection.

 How long has ALCTS been offering virtual preconferences and Midwinter Symposia?

 ALCTS began offering virtual preconferences and virtual Midwinter symposia in 2012.

 Yes, there is a fee for participants, but they may choose to attend the entire series or one or more selected sessions.
 ALCTS offers a discount on the entire series.

 Do virtual preconference planners or speakers have to register for the event?